w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 ---
 id: learn-comparisons-rollups
-title: Layer 2 / Rollups
+title: Layer Two and Rollups
-sidebar_label: Layer 2 / Rollups
+sidebar_label: Layer Two and Rollups
+description:
-description: Comparisons between various rollup/L2 protocols and how they relate to Polkadot.
+  Comparisons between various rollup and layer two protocols and how they relate to Polkadot.
 keywords: [rollups, polkadot, scalability]
 slug: ../learn-comparisons-rollups
 ---

-Layer 2 networks are notorious as being the way forward for blockchain scalability.
-Often, layer 2 solutions are needed to scale an existing layer 1 blockchain.
-They take advantage of the layer 1's security and functionality to build an additional layer that is often faster, reduces fees, and solves other platform-specific issues.
+layer two networks are notorious as being the way forward for blockchain scalability by off-loading the majority of computation off-chain.
+Often, layer two solutions are needed to scale an existing layer one blockchain.
+They take advantage of the layer one's security and functionality to build an additional layer that is often faster, reduces fees, and solves other platform-specific issues.

 Rollups are a layer-2 scaling solution.
 A layer-2 network of nodes would be responsible for "rolling up" transactions by batching them before publishing them to the main Ethereum chain, usually through